 The Schleswig-Holstein Wadden Sea National Park is the largest national park in central Europe.
-Located in Schleswig Holstein, only one third of its area is not permanently under water.
-The Wattenmeer as a whole is the largest unbroken area of mudflats in the world and extends from the North Sea coast of the Netherlands all the way to Denmark.
+One third of Schleswig Holsteins belongs to the largest continuous mudflats landscape of the earth, which stretches from the North Sea coast of the Netherlands all the way to Denmark.